Balance Sheet Hedging: What if Your Bank Could Offer This to its Business Clients?

 The complexity of the exposure and currency mix most likely increases with the company size but the principles remain the same.
 Extracting the right exposures for matching the hedge objectives alongside the correct timing is crucial and best managed with intelligent and state-of-the-art software.

-Banks are already providing the relevant products to help clients hedge FX exposure and the next step might be to add a digital toolkit providing their clients the full journey from extracting exposures, analysis, trading as well as using the hedges to effectiveness.
+Banks are already providing the relevant products to help clients hedge FX exposure and the next step might be to add a digital toolkit providing their clients the full journey from extracting exposures, analysis, trading as well as using the hedges effectively.
 The main reason why clients hedge FX exposure is to reduce or eliminate FX impact on the PL so why not help clients remove this pain point?

 Ready to learn more?
 Request a demo of TreasurUp’s solutions to see how we can help streamline your balance sheet hedging and optimize your FX risk management.